DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/city/city.md

 * Seats receive one vote
 * The Chair receives two votes
-* The Chair receives an additional deciding if necessary
+* The Chair receives an additional deadlock vote
-* The Chair has Veto power over all *New* legislation
+* The Chair has *Veto* power over all *New* legislation

 Current *Pentacouncil*
 - Barret Highreach, Judge General of the ^judges.NameLink^